 7. Close the door.
-An electronic chirp will sound once, the turn signal lights will flash once and the security indicator light will flash as follows:

-All models except WRX-STi: once every approximately two seconds
+An electronic chirp will sound one time, the turn signal lights will flash one time and the indicator light will start flashing slowly (approximately once every two seconds) to inform you that the system has armed